 Arthur Aranoff and his wife lived in 6E, over Israel Bernstein's family.
 We-my mother and father and myself and sometimes Mary Henderson our housekeeper when she slept over-lived in 5C.
 Mr. Aranoff was our building's resident celebrity.
-He played the cello, mostly for Mutual or one of the other house orchestras that radio networks maintained in those days, but occasionally he sat in with the New York Philharmonic or the Metropolitan Opera when one of their regular cellists fell ill.
+He played the cello, mostly for Mutual or one of the other house orchestras radio networks maintained in those days, but occasionally he sat in with the New York Philharmonic or the Metropolitan Opera when one of their regular cellists fell ill.

 We had other professionals living in the building, a six-storey affair with an elevator and dumbwaiter just off Tremont Avenue in the Bronx.
 Mitchell Papov, a retired oral surgeon, lived in 1D, and Bernice Kauffman's father was a certified public accountant.
 But Arthur Aranoff was our star, a man who had played, however briefly, under the batons of both Bruno Walter and Arturo Toscanini.
 When he tipped his floppy dark fedora to one of the building's housewives, she flushed with pleasure.
 "Good morning, Mr. Aranoff," she replied with a little bow as if he were nobility.
 Sometimes he wore a cape instead of an overcoat like other men.
-My mother said the cape made it easier for him to carry his instrument to a performance, but my father, a jobber in the fur trade who had worked his way up from cutter's helper, insisted that the cape was an affectation, just a means for Aranoff to call attention to himself.
+My mother said the cape made it easier for him to carry his instrument to a performance, but my father, a jobber in the fur trade who had worked his way up from cutter's helper, insisted the cape was an affectation, just a means for Aranoff to call attention to himself.

 Mr. Aranoff practiced five or six hours a day, including Saturdays and Sundays.
-We couldn't hear him, but Izzy Bernstein said the noise drove his parents crazy and that they were always banging on the ceiling with a broom handle.
+We couldn't hear him, but Izzy Bernstein said the noise drove his parents crazy and they were always banging on the ceiling with a broom handle.
 They complained to the landlord and there was even a court case, but the judge ruled that since the cello was Mr. Aranoff's livelihood he had a right to practice "during regular business hours."
-My father said that if Aranoff lived over our own apartment he would know how to fix Aranoff's wagon, and he wouldn't need any judge to help him either.
+My father said if Aranoff lived over our own apartment he would know how to fix Aranoff's wagon, and he wouldn't need any judge to help him either.
 Sometimes he cursed Aranoff in Yiddish, to which my mother, the daughter of a prosperous Upper West Side factors man and herself an amateur pianist, would respond by asking if he wouldn't like another slice of honey cake.

-One evening when my father was only halfway through his baked chicken she told him that Arthur Aranoff was going to play the Haydn cello concerto on the radio that Saturday.
+One evening when my father was only halfway through his baked chicken she told him Arthur Aranoff was going to play the Haydn cello concerto on the radio that Saturday.
 My father immediately lost his appetite.

 "But, David, you always love my baked chicken."